-For the first time in three quarters of a century, South Africa has ceased being a one-partydominant state.
-The era of predictable and inflexible government power is over.
+For the first time in three quarters of a century, South Africa is not a one-party dominant state.
+The era of predictable and inflexible holds on government power is over.
 In its stead, South Africans now find themselves in a new era of politics - one that must be defined by pragmatic, pro-growth policy.
 It is in this spirit that the South African Institute of Race Relations (IRR) has decided to publish #WhatSACanBe: 100 days to get SA back on track, a series of nine short papers each focusing on a different key policy area.
-Taken together, these papers offer a dynamic programme of action for the Government of National Unity (GNU) as it sets out its aims and gets to work earning the trust of South Africans.
+Taken together, these papers offer a dynamic program of action for the Government of National Unity (GNU) as its sets out its aimed objectives and starts its work to earn the trust of South Africans.

-The 2024 elections drew a fundamental dividing line in our politics between the country's progrowth coalition - in the main represented in the GNU - and the pro-poverty parties, which have been denied access to the levers of government power.
+The 2024 elections drew the fundamental dividing line in our politics between the country's pro-growth coalition - in the main represented in the GNU - and the pro-poverty parties, which have been excluded from the levers of government power.